Can I submit a Cover?

 When will I hear back from you guys?

-Seriously, I’ve been waiting 2 months already, what’s going on?
+Seriously, I’ve been waiting a few months already, what’s going on?